simpleiot/simpleiot/docs/adr/7-jetstream-store.md

   changes
   - this may not scale to larger systems
-  - is difficult to get right if things are changing while we re-compute hashes -- it requires some type of coordination of between the distributed systems, which we currently don't have.
+  - is difficult to get right if things are changing while we re-compute hashes -- it requires some type of coordination between the distributed systems, which we currently don't have.

 ## Context/Discussion